jxlxx/julio/content/posts/03-radius-basics.md

 The `accounting` section Iogs the accounting data.

-`cui` updates accounting packets by adding the `CUI` attribute from the corresponding `Access-Accept`

-Used for when the NAS doesn’t support CUI themselves.
+`cui` updates accounting packets by adding the `CUI` attribute from the corresponding `Access-Accept`.
+It's used for when the NAS doesn’t support CUI themselves.

 `detail` creates a ``detail``'ed log of the packets.